okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-logingov-idp/main/index.md

 ## Create an Identity Provider in Okta

 Login.gov requires you to [test your app integration](https://developers.login.gov/testing/) in their identity sandbox before you can enable it in production.
 As a result, you have to first create a **Login.gov IdP (Sandbox)** configuration in Okta to test your app integration.
-When you are ready for [Login.gov production deployment](https://developers.login.gov/production/), you then create the production **Login.gov IdP** configuration in Okta.
+When you're ready for [Login.gov production deployment](https://developers.login.gov/production/), you then create the production **Login.gov IdP** configuration in Okta.

 > **Note:** See the [Identity Providers API](/docs/reference/api/idps/#add-identity-provider) for request and response examples of creating an Identity Provider in Okta using the API.

 1. In the Admin Console, go to **Security** > **Identity Providers**.

-1. Select **Add Identity Provider** and then select **Login.gov IdP (Sandbox)** for testing identity sandbox or **Login.gov IdP** for production.
+1. Select **Add Identity Provider** and then select **Login.gov IdP (Sandbox)** for identity sandbox testing or **Login.gov IdP** for production.
 Click **Next**.

 1. In the configure dialog, define the following:

    * **Name**: Enter a name for the IdP configuration.

-   * **Client ID**: Specify your Okta org URL.
-This is typically in the format `https://${yourCompanySubdomain}.okta.com`.
-If you configured a custom domain in your Okta org, specify your custom URL.
+   * **Client ID**: Specify an identifier for your IdP integration with Login.gov.
+This can be any string value, but must match the **issuer** value from Login.gov's configuration.
+You can use your Okta org URL as the client ID.
+For example: `https://${yourCompanySubdomain}.okta.com`

    * **Private key**: The public/private key is available for download when you click **Finish**.
       > **Note:** The **Public key/private key** option is an <ApiLifecycle access="ea" /> (Self-Service) feature.